mw-orcl/Move_Improve/lab500/content.md

 ### Move the On Premise Database to Oracle Cloud ###

 There are a number of ways to move or migrate your existing on premise Oracle database to the Oracle Cloud.
-In this lab the instructor has already used Data Pump to export the on premise database to a .dmp file.
-You can use this procedure also for your own database.
-You will then upload the .dmp file to the Object Storage, and then import the .dmp file to Autonomous Database from the Object Storage.
+In this lab the instructor has already used Data Pump to export the on premise database to a .dmp file and uploaded the .dmp file to the Object Storage.
+It's now a matter of importing the .dmp file to Autonomous Database from the Object Storage.

+Note: You can use the Data Pump procedure for your own database and migration projects.

 ## Step 4: Upload the Database Dump File

 We have conveniently exported the Swingbench database into a Data Pump .dmp file.
 The file is called **soedump18C_1G.dmp**.
-You will upload this file to the Object Storage. **In some cases, your instructor may have uploaded it to the lab material bucket to save time.**
+This file can be found in the Oracle Object Store at:

 ​	1.
 From your OCI console, select Object Storage.